 How to Create the Variants to Test

 An A/B test of a custom post type consists of testing different versions of that type of content and measuring which one works best to achieve your goals.
-For example, you can analyze whether adding contact forms to your FAQs (which are a custom post type) generates more subscribers.
+For example, you can analyze whether changing the description of a course (which is a custom post type) generates more subscribers.

 Select the Custom Post Type to Test